Compostilla

 Financing

-The EU has earmarked funds of up to €180 million from its European Economic Recovery Plan.
+A final investment decision is expected sometime during 2013.
+The EU provided funding of around €180 million from its European Economic Recovery Plan.

 Timing